-Bottom line is: the tighter you run the business, the better service you’ll provide, the more satisfied clients you’ll attract, the more profit you’ll make, and the more fun and free time you’ll have.
-Plus, you’ll enjoy more satisfaction and fullfilment.
+The bottom line is: that the tighter you run the business, the better service you’ll provide, the more satisfied clients you’ll attract, the more profit you’ll make, and the more fun and free time you’ll have.
+Plus, you’ll enjoy more satisfaction and fulfillment.

 The business doesn’t have to be huge to become meaningful.
 If you could make a modest $250 a week profit, working part-time from home, that would be an extra $1000 a month into the family budget.
 Would that make a difference for you and your family?
 Of course!

 It’s not always the case, but oftentimes you can grow a small, home-based business to eventually allow you to quit your full-time job.
-If that is something that might interest you over time, it will benefit you to begin with the end in mind.
+If that is something that might interest you over time, it will benefit you, to begin with, with the end in mind.

 What’s most important is not to get everything right, but to get started.
 You can adjust and adapt as you go, but most important of all is just to GET GOING.
 You’ll be glad you did!